-No longer do you need to be using a sieve and different sized containers to store and steep your cold brew coffee in!
+You no longer need to be using a sieve and different-sized containers to store and steep your cold brew coffee in!
 Plus, you get to use this coffee brewer regularly to brew that amazing cup of coffee.

 The cons of French press coffee